Where to Find Vegan Gyoza in Tokyo?

 *If you go at happy hour their champagne prices are significantly lower, happy hour goes until 7.*

 Loving Hut, the vegan holy grail found in many cities around the world.
-I absolutely love the one here in Tokyo, but unfortunately it cut its hours to only Saturdays :(.
+I absolutely love the one here in Tokyo, but unfortunately, it cut its hours to only Saturdays :(.
 If you happen to be visiting on a Saturday, I would put this on the top of my list.
 The vegan gyoza is from the a-la-carte menu, which is only available at dinner time.
-Their vegan gyoza are HUGE and flavor packed.
+Their vegan gyoza is HUGE and flavor-packed.
 Check out those jumbo babies in the picture below!

 Chabuton is a ramen branch that was started by a famous ramen chef.
-He clearly understands the need for vegan options, and provides a vegan gyoza and a vegan ramen at his shops.
+He clearly understands the need for vegan options and provides vegan gyoza and vegan ramen at his shops.
 They are both very reasonably priced.
 The gyoza will set you back 320 yen for five larger pieces.
-The gyoza are crispy, well-flavored, and filling.
+The gyoza is crispy, well-flavored, and filling.
 They definitely hit the salty spot!

 Vegan restaurant Kiboko is a bit of a challenge to find.
 I remember it took me a solid three tries to finally catch this place on an open day, but when I did, it was worth it!
 I enjoyed a nice glass of wine with some of the gyoza.
 The gyoza is tasty but it is a bit expensive for the small portion sizes.

-Senjo Handmade Gyoza Shop is a Taiwainese omni-gyoza restaurant.
+Senjo Handmade Gyoza Shop is a Taiwanese Omni-gyoza restaurant.
 This is a shop I am obligated to add to the list because they carry a large variety of vegan gyoza, but I personally have not actually been here.
 It looks like they have a lunch and a dinner set.
 They also have different types of fillings.
 I will check it out ASAP and report back with my findings.
-If you’ve been, please let me know what you thought! 🙂
+If you’ve been, please let me know what you thought! ????